abao929/DAMB./data-deliverable-report.md

 In particular, we anticipate that training the models will be fairly time-consuming, since even though we have scaled down our images, they are still very dense compared to a vector of at most several variables.

 We divided data collection by assigning genres among our members to collect.
 We also all collaborated on creating a standardized data collection method and train test split.
-We also all worked on this report together, providing feedback on suggestions iteratively.
+We also all worked on writing this report together, incorporating feedback and opinions from all members of the group.